The Tick Tock Triple-Decker Turkey Club

 7. 07

-Use a sharp serrated bread knife and let the weight of the blade do the work so you don't crush the architecture or push the tomatoes out the sides.
+Let the teeth of the blade do the work.
+Saw gently so you don't crush the toasted bread or squeeze the tomatoes out the sides.

 Notes